 However, for option D, we see that does indeed have the same direction and magnitude as , meaning it must be equivalent.
 Hence, the correct answer is D.

 A vector is an object that has a magnitude and a direction.

 Displacement, velocity, and acceleration are all examples of vector quantities.

 Vectors can be represented graphically using a directed line segment.
+However, unlike directed line segments, vectors do not have a unique starting or ending point.
 This direction of the line segment represents the direction of the vector, and the length of the line segment represents the magnitude of the vector.

 Consider the following three vectors.

 As these three vectors have the same magnitude and direction, we can say that they are equivalent, or equal.
 Equal vectors may have different endpoints.